 - Use a damp microfiber cloth to wipe away the cleaning solution, ensuring no soap remains on the fabric.

-- Allow the seat belt to air dry completely before retracting it.
+Pro Tip: Allow the seat belt to air dry completely before retracting it to prevent mildew.
 Avoid using heat sources like hair dryers, as they may damage the belt material.

-Taking care of all these small details in your car seat cleaning process makes your car more hygienic and comfortable.
+Taking care of all these small details in your car upholstery cleaning process makes your car hygienic and comfortable.

-If you are unable to clean the stains in your car by yourself, you can always contact a detailer near you and get your car seats detailed with a professional car detailing service.
+If you are unable to clean the tough stains of coffee or ink in your car by yourself, you can always contact a detailer near you and get your car seats detailed with a professional detailing service